The History of the Natural Health Research Institute

 After the talk, Elwood Richard of Now Foods met with Dr. Holub to see if an organization could be formed to publicize the life saving potential of this type of research.
 Dr. Holub was initially willing to become the Technical Director of this organization.
 He met with James Turner of Citizens for Health (CFH), a health freedom advocacy group, and the NOW Foods Advocacy Team to develop this organization.
 Soon after, Jim Turner and Ana Micka, also of CFH, were contacted to see if CFH could help begin this new organization.

 The new organization was formed as a non-profit division of Citizens for Health, called the Citizens for Health Education Foundation.
-The inital goal was to reduce the ten leading causes of death by cost effective natural means.
+The initial goal was to reduce the ten leading causes of death by cost effective natural means.
 Several years later this was changed to reducing healthcare costs by natural means.
 James Turner, the first Chairman of the Board, obtained tax exempt status on Dec.
 18, 2002.

 The role of technical director involved considerable administrative duties, so Bruce Holub decided to continue his work as a researcher rather than be an administrator.
 He continued his research and later made presentations at two of the Natural Health Research Institute seminars.
 Later he founded the DHA/EPA Omega-3 Institute (read more) and is currently active in that organization.